tomheaton/mcjty-website/docs/1.12/recipe.md

 Just implement that interface in your Block or Item and this will work.

-To actually use this in your recipes you have to use a json similar to this one:
+To actually use this in your recipes you have to use a JSON similar to this one:

 ```json
 {